-Our program is proud to support residents through anticipated and unanticipated life experiences through our very progressive and recently updated residency leave policy.
-Our comprehensive leave policy covers all types of leave (for example, bereavement leave, caregiver leave, medical leave, and parental leave) and provides equal time at home to everyone including to both birth and non-birth parents.
-Up to 8 weeks of at home are available to all categorical residents without the need to extend their training and in addition to the annual 4 weeks of vacation.
+Our program is proud to support residents through anticipated and unanticipated life experiences via our progressive residency leave policy and family planning benefits.
+Our comprehensive leave policy covers all types of leave ( bereavement leave, caregiver leave, medical leave, and parental leave) and provides equal time at home to birthing, non-birthing, and adoptive parents, in addition to vacation time.
 We also recognize that no two situations or residents are the same, and therefore work with each resident to individualize their leave plan, including attention to additional support for their transition to return to clinical duties.
+In a recent expansion of insurance benefits, residents now have insurance coverage for elective fertility preservation, including egg and embryo cryopreservation, as well as surrogacy and adoptive assistance.

 Cornerstones of our residents’ experience include time-honored traditions, including our annual Intern Retreat.
 Held every year in the fall, interns are covered to leave the hospital for a weekend of reflection, bonding, and relaxation outside of the city.
 We also host Rising Junior Retreat and Rising Senior Retreat for our residents, which allows professional development and provides a space to reflect as they transition to their new role.

 The annual Holiday Party takes place around the new year, allowing the entire program to gather together for a night of fine food, music, and dance.
 In the Spring, our annual Junior-Senior Dinner provides a night of gentle roasting of our incoming and outgoing Chief Residents, along with parodies and videos created by our talented residents.
 For these special events, our fellows often cover the house to allow for bonding outside of the hospital.
 The final event of the year is a graduation ceremony for our graduating PGY-3s as they embark on the next stage of their career.